 It is not enough for the claimant to generally allege that the defendant wrongly exposed the claimant to an increased risk of injury.
-A direct connection between the injury caused and the specific defect has to be established by the claimant.
-As per current case law, it is necessary to be proven that the product to which the claimant was exposed has actually malfunctioned and caused the claimant's injury.
+A direct connection between the injury caused and the specific defect must be established by the claimant.
+As per current case law, it is necessary to prove that the product to which the claimant was exposed has actually malfunctioned and caused the claimant's injury.